jefdaj/gander/readme.md

 nix-build
 ```

-If anyone shows interest I will also distribute precompiled versions.
-Email me or open an issue.
+Email me or open an issue if you would like a precompiled binary release added.

 Hash a folder